terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/sap-s4hana-bw4hana/README.md

 ## Notes
 - Filesystem sizes for HANA data and HANA log are **calculated automatically** based on the **memory size**.
 Custom storage configuration is also supported.
 - If **sharefs instance is enabled**, then all filesystems provisioned for sharefs instance will be **NFS exported and mounted** on all NetWeaver Instances.
-- **Do not specify** a filesystem `/sapmnt` explicitly for NetWeaver instance as, it is created internally when sharefs instance is not enabled.
+- **Do not specify** a filesystem `/sapmnt` explicitly for NetWeaver instance as it is created internally when sharefs instance is not enabled.

 ## Prerequisites
-### 1. IBM Cloud Object Storage service credentials
+### 1. IBM Cloud Object Storage Service Credentials
-1. Recommended to have a COS Instance in the same region where the S/4HANA or BW/4HANA deployment is planned as copying the files on to the lpar will be faster.
+1. Recommended to have a COS instance in the same region where the S/4HANA or BW/4HANA deployment is planned, as copying the files onto the LPAR will be faster.
-2. **'ibmcloud_cos_service_credentials'** variable requires a value in **json format**.
+2. The 'ibmcloud_cos_service_credentials' variable requires a value in JSON format.
 This can be obtained using the instructions [here](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials)

 ### 2. SAP binaries required for installation and folder structure in IBM Cloud Object Storage bucket
 1. All binaries for HANA database and SAP solution (S/4HANA or BW/4HANA) must be uploaded to the IBM Cloud Object Storage Instance bucket in IBM Cloud before starting this deployment.